-To comply with the provisions of Section 1.1 of SEC Guidance on Implementation of Sections 60-63 of Investments and Securities Act 2007, I hereby
+To comply with the provisions of Section 1.1 of SEC Guidance on Implementation of Sections 60-63 of Investments and Securities Act 2007, I hereby make the following statements regarding the Internal Controls of Vetiva Money Market Fund for the year ended 31 December 2024.

-I, Oyelade Eigbe, certify that:
+I, Oyelade Eigbe certify that:

-1. I have reviewed this management assessment on internal control over financial reporting of Vetiva Industrial Exchange Traded Fund
+1. I have reviewed this management assessment on internal control over financial reporting of Vetiva Money Market Fund respects the financial condition, results of operations and cash flows of the Fund as of, and for, the periods presented in this report;